boutproject/BOUT-dev/CONTRIBUTING.md

     git pull
     git checkout -b myfeature     # Switched to a new branch "myfeature"

-### Pushing to github ###
+### Pushing to Github ###

+Create a fork on Github following the instructions [here][forking].

 If you want to push your branch to BOUT-dev to share with other developers, run:

-    git push -u origin myfeature
+    git push -u yourfork myfeature

-This command pushes **myfeature** to the central BOUT-dev repository (origin), and the -u flag adds it as a remote tracking branch.
+This command pushes **myfeature** to your fork (named **yourfork**) of the BOUT-dev repository, and the -u flag adds it as a remote tracking branch.
 After setting up the tracking branch, you can call "git push" without any parameters to push updates to **myfeature**.

-If another developer wants to try out this branch, they should clone the BOUT-dev repository (or update an existing one), then run
+If another developer wants to try out this branch, they will first need to add your repository as a new remote:

+    git remote add yourfork https://github.com/YourUsername/BOUT-dev.git

+then they will be able to checkout your branch:

-    git checkout -b myfeature origin/myfeature
+    git checkout -b myfeature yourfork/myfeature

-*Note* If you do not have write access to the BOUT-dev repository, you can develop in your own fork and then send a pull request to someone with write access.
+*Note*: If you have write access to the central BOUT-dev repository, you can push your branches there.

 ### Making changes, commits ###